Design and development of a haptic simulator for learning about spasticity

 Annecy and Lyon.

-This work will be carried out in 2 mechatronics laboratories.
-The design part will be carried out mainly at the SYMME laboratory (https://www.univ-smb.fr/symme/) located atUniversité Savoie Mont Blanc in Annecy during the first year, and the control part will be carried out mainly at the Ampère laboratory (http://www.ampere-lab.fr/) at INSA Lyon.
-Finally, the measurement campaign will also be carried out in Lyon on the Movement & Handicap platform at the Henry Gabrielle Hospital, which is a partner in the project.
+This work will be carried out in two mechatronics laboratories.
+The design work will mainly be carried out at the SYMME laboratory (https://www.univ-smb.fr/symme/) located at the University of Savoie Mont Blanc in Annecy during the first year, while the control work will mainly be carried out at the Ampère laboratory (http://www.ampere-lab.fr/) at INSA Lyon.
+Finally, the measurement campaign will also be carried out in Lyon on the Movement & Disability platform at Henry Gabrielle Hospital, which is a partner in the project.

 Subject

-This subject falls within the field of medical robotics, more specifically haptic simulation for learning
+This subject falls within the field of medical robotics, more specifically haptic simulation for

-"Never the first time on a patient".
+"Never the first time on a patient."

-Spasticity is a disorder of the central nervous system, characterized by involuntary muscle contractions.
+Spasticity is a disorder of the central nervous system characterized by involuntary muscle contractions

 neurological diseases [Brown, 1994].
-To assess the severity of this symptom, the degree of resistance
+To assess the severity of this symptom, the degree of

-- Modified Ashworth Scale), the most universally used clinical tool [Bohannon, 1987].
+), which is the most widely used clinical tool [Bohannon, 1987].

-simulators for training in this procedure.
+simulators available for training in this procedure.

 To meet this need, the ANR-funded HASPA project aims to develop a